kmesh-net/kmesh/docs/ctl/kmeshctl_monitoring.md

 # Enable/Disable Kmesh's accesslog:
 kmeshctl monitoring <kmesh-daemon-pod> --accesslog enable/disable

-# Enable/Disable Kmesh's metrics and accesslog:
+# Enable/Disable Kmesh's metrics(to-service and to-pod) and accesslog:
 kmeshctl monitoring <kmesh-daemon-pod> --all enable/disable

-# Enable/Disable Kmesh's workload metrics:
+# Enable/Disable Kmesh's metrics to connections between pods:
 kmeshctl monitoring <kmesh-daemon-pod> --workloadMetrics enable/disable

 # If you want to change the monitoring functionality of all kmesh daemons in the cluster